 2. Give work meaning and purpose

-In times where the world turns towards sustainability and downturns are shaking the world’s biggest economic players the wish for meaning and security increases.
-Engaged employees want to know what the vision is of the company and where you are headed.
+In times where the world turns towards sustainability and downturns are shaking the world’s biggest economic players, the wish for meaning and security increases.
+Engaged employees want to know what company’s vision is and where you are headed.
 Financial performance and earning money doesn’t motivate an employee on a deeper level if they don’t hold stakes in the company.

 Takeaway tip: Inform with clarity about company goals and visions beyond financial targets.
-If you have not established such goals, make sure you take time for this.
+If you have not established such goals, make sure you take time to do this.
 It can also be wise to involve some of your employees as ambassadors in this work.

 3. Let employees grow and establish a development strategy

-Gone are the days when employees were fairly satisfied with a 9-to-5 job, a regular paycheck and a steady career path.
-Rather, millennials are looking for opportunities that shape their careers and let them personally grow.
-They expect that learning and development is part of companies values to stay competitive and to keep up with the latest developments in technology and working methods.
+Gone are the days when employees were fairly satisfied with a 9-to-5 job, a regular paycheck, and a steady career path.
+Rather, millennials are looking for opportunities that shape their careers and let them grow personally.
+They expect that learning and development are part of companies’ values to stay competitive and to keep up with the latest developments in technology and working methods.

-Training only during onboarding is not sufficient anymore and today’s workforce appreciates development measures that are fit to their individual needs and bring them further in their career and help the company to develop.
-Both direct managers, HR and Talent Management play an important role.
+Limiting training to the onboarding is not sufficient anymore.
+Today’s workforce appreciates development measures that fit their individual needs and both make them progress in their career and help develop the company.
+Both direct managers, HR and Talent Management play an important role in this.

 In fact, according to a study published by Gallup News, millennials rank advanced career opportunities as their number one drive for making career decisions.
 Therefore, it’s safe to say that millennial workers likely won’t stick around in a job or in a company that doesn’t offer the opportunity to learn, grow, learn new skills or advance.
 Companies should invest in educating employees and keeping them informed about the available advancement opportunities in the company or projects they could participate on to learn new skills.